 An Overview on Aviation Accident Law

-Airplane travel remains one of the safest modes of transportation, but that doesn’t mean accidents never happen.
+Air travel remains one of the safest modes of transportation, but that doesn’t mean accidents never happen.
 There’s always some extremely slight risk of an accident while on a commercial plane—whether it’s an actual crash, or a rough landing that causes injuries.
-You might also be involved in an accident on a small aircraft flown by you, or someone else, that suffered a mechanical failure.
+You might also be involved in an accident resulting from mechanical failure or pilot error on a small private aircraft operated by you or someone else.

 If you were involved in a plane accident, you might be considering filing a lawsuit.
 It can be helpful to speak with a lawyer who will help you understand the complexities of suing federal agencies or commercial airlines.
 The following overview can be used before that meeting, so you know the basics and feel confident asking questions.